 All research carried out within the Women's Health Research Program in the School of Public Health and Preventive Medicine, Monash University is approved by the Monash University Human Ethics Committee.
 For studies involving patients attending the Alfred Hospital site, approval is also required from the Human Ethics Committee of the Alfred Hospital.
 As part of this approval process all sources of funding are clearly stated.

 Sources of research funding include:

-The main source of funding for the Women's Health Research Program is from the National Health and Medical Research Council (NHMRC) of Australia (Prof Susan Davis, Postdoctoral Fellows and PhD Students), competitive research grants from philanthropic trusts and investigator-initiated studies with industry support.
+The main source of funding for the Women's Health Research Program is from the National Health and Medical Research Council (NHMRC) of Australia (NHMRC Project Grants, Prof Susan Davis Principal Research Fellowship, Postdoctoral Fellows and PhD Students), competitive research grants from philanthropic trusts and investigator-initiated studies with industry support.

-We receive funding for the ATLAS (Adjuvant Tamoxifen Longer Against Shorter) study from the Clinical Trial Services and Epidemiological Studies Unit, Oxford UK.
+- The ATLAS (Adjuvant Tamoxifen Longer Against Shorter) study is funded by the Clinical Trial Services and Epidemiological Studies Unit, Oxford UK.

 Other sources of support include:

-Susan Davis has acted as a consultant to BioSante and Trimmel Pharm
+Other financial disclosures: Susan Davis has acted as a consultant to Pfizer and Abbott Pharmaceuticals.